vittorbraidecosta/numerical_methods/README.md

 # About the repo

-This repo contains three different codes to solve numerical methods proposed by the module 'Numerical Methods and Applications' at the University of São Paulo.
+*Created on 2022.1* | This repo contains three different codes to solve numerical methods proposed by the module 'Numerical Methods and Applications' at the University of São Paulo.
 Each code has a PDF report of all processes developed.
 As it was developed to a lecture in São Paulo, it is written in Portuguese.

 ## EP1 - Code 1